TylerSaccomanno/ESP32-WebPhotoFrame/README.md

 On boot, ESP32 connects to server, downloads images, and begins display loop
 ```

-Development Notes
+**Development Notes**
  - Server-side image resizing ensures low memory footprint on ESP32

  - ESP32 loop is intentionally simple for reliability and clarity

- - Messages are just a fun part: Not neccesarily a big part of the project nor something you will notice that often when .
+ - Messages are just a fun part, not neccesarily a big part of the project nor something you will really notice unless you're staring at the screen when a message is received.

 **Future Enhancements**
  - Local image caching on ESP32 for smoother transitions